mongodb-labs/migration-verifier/README.md

 See [above](#Quick-Start) for a one-line command to start up a local, single-node replica set that you can use for this purpose.

-The verifier can alternatively store its metadata on the destination cluster.
-This can severely degrade performance, though.
-Also, if you’re using mongosync, it requires either disabling mongosync’s destination write blocking or giving the `bypassWriteBlockingMode` to the verifier’s `--metaURI` user.

 # More Details

 To see all options: